apache/druid/docs/api-reference/supervisor-api.md

   ```
 </details>

-### Suspend all Supervisors
+### Suspend all supervisors

+Suspends all supervisors.
+Note that this endpoint returns an HTTP `200 Success` code message even if there are no supervisors or running supervisors to suspend.

 #### URL
 <code className="postAPI">POST</code> `/druid/indexer/v1/supervisor/suspendAll`

-Suspends all Supervisors.

-Note that this endpoint will return a "success" message even if there are no Supervisors or running Supervisors.

 #### Responses